A2KMJ2R/HeartDiseasePrediction/README.md

 # HeartDiseasePrediction
-This repository is for a heart disease prediction project
+This repository is for a heart disease prediction project!